clough42/node-red-contrib-thingspeak42/README.md

 from the URL and replaced with "XXXXXXXXXX" in the log messages to avoid leaking sensitive data.
 The real API key is used for the actual ThingSpeak transaction.

+## Status

+While it is running, the node displays its status:

+- `ready` - The node is waiting for data messages to arrive.
+- `data queued, waiting...` - A message with a matching topic has arrived, the data is stored and the node is waiting for the timeout to expire before posting it to ThingSpeak.
+- `uploading data...` - The data is currently being uploaded to ThingSpeak.
+If everything is working, this message is displayed only briefly and may not be visible.